Nancy Wohlforth

-Nancy Wohlforth is an American union leader and activist who has advocated for a variety of civil, labor, and LGBTQ causes throughout her career including single-payer healthcare, domestic partner worker benefits, and non-discrimination protections for LGBTQ workers.
+Nancy Wohlforth was an American union leader and activist who advocated for a variety of civil, labor, and LGBTQ causes throughout her career including single-payer healthcare, domestic partner worker benefits, and non-discrimination protections for LGBTQ workers.
 She was the first out member of the LGBTQ community to be elected to the AFL–CIO Executive Council in 2005.

 Career

 Early career with OPEIU Local 3

 In 1980, Wohlforth helped found the Lesbian and Gay Labor Alliance (LGLA).
 She was also active with Office and Professional Employees International Union, Local 3 in San Francisco, California.
-Wohforth was a member of "A Growing Concern," a caucus within Local 3 seeking to reform the organization and draw attention to women's and gay issues after a 19 week-long strike at Blue Shield failed.
-In 1983, she was elected to be Local 3's Vice-President as a part of "A Growing Concern's" first slate of candidates.
+Wohforth was a member of "A Growing Concern," a caucus within Local 3 seeking to reform the organization and draw attention to women's and gay issues after a 19-week-long strike at Blue Shield failed.
+In 1983, she was elected to be Local 3's vice-president as a part of "A Growing Concern's" first slate of candidates.
 Wohlforth later took on Business Manager responsibilities for the union and was elected to be their Secretary-Treasurer in 1986.
 As an out lesbian, Wohlforth faced rumors that she was in relationships with straight colleagues; however, her reputation as an out lesbian gave her credibility with LGBTQ workers and helped her win over local shops including the Episcopal Community Service, the St. Vincent de Paul Society, the Information Store, and Hospitality House.